Game-changing updates to the Employee Retention Credit

 Anne: I just recommend that every company revisit this program.
 Regardless of whether you received a PPP loan or not, the continuation and expansion of the ERTC definitely warrants some consideration.
 In the right fact pattern, these credits can be hundreds of thousands or even millions of dollars.
 We would hate to see companies miss out on any opportunities there.

-This article was written by Anne Bushman, Mathew Talcoff and originally appeared on 2021-01-07.
+This article was written by Anne Bushman, Matt Talcoff and originally appeared on Jan 07, 2021.

 2022 RSM US LLP.
 All rights reserved.